+1 = very good = an outstanding performance;

+2 = good = a performance well above the average

+requirements;

+3 = satisfactory = a performance in line with the average

+requirements;

-1 = very good an outstanding performance; 2 = good a performance well above the average requirements; 3 = satisfactory a performance in line with the average requirements; 4 = sufficient = a performance which, despite its failings, nevertheless meets the requirements; 5 = insufficient = a performance which does not meet the requirements due to considerable failings.
+4 = sufficient = a performance which, despite its failings,

+nevertheless meets the requirements;

+5 = insufficient = a performance which does not meet the

+requirements due to considerable failings.

 For precise grading of assessed work, whole grades may be raised or lowered by a value of 0.3.
 The grades 0.7, 4.3, 4.7 and 5.3 are not given.

-(2) The grades in the modules are as follows: for an overage of 1 50 or k average grade of 3.51 to 4.00 average of 4.01 or more
+(2) The grades in the modules are as follows:

-for an average of 1.50 or less: = very good
+average of 1.50 or less = very good

 average grade of 1.51 to 2.50 = good

-average grade of 2.51 to 3.50 = satisfactory
+average grade of 2.51 to 3.50 = satisfactory average grade of 3.51 to 4.00 = sufficient average of 4.01 or more = insufficient

-= insufficient

-(3) If the final exam in a module consists of several graded components, the module grade is calculated from the average grades of the individual pieces of assessed coursework, weighted by credit points, unless otherwise set out in these regulations and particularly in the Special Provisions of these exam regulations.
-This average takes into account whole numbers and the first two decimal places only; all further decimal places are deleted with no rounding.

-(4) If coursework is assessed by several examiners, the grade will be calculated from the arithmetic mean of the individual assessments.
+- (3) If the final exam in a module consists of several graded components, the module grade is calculated from the average grades of the individual pieces of assessed coursework, weighted by credit points, unless otherwise set out in these regulations and particularly in the Special Provisions of these exam regulations.
+This average takes into account whole numbers and the first two decimal places only; all further decimal places are deleted with no rounding. - (4) If coursework is assessed by several examiners, the grade will be calculated from the arithmetic mean of the individual assessments.
 Paragraphs (2) and (3)(2) apply accordingly.

 (5) Calculation of the overall Master's grade is set out in § 21.